 Information about business, adoption, consulates, customs, civil servants, empadronamiento, government agencies, economy, banks, law and jobs in Costa del Sol, Costa de la Luz, Costa Almeria, Andalucia , Southern Spain.

-Spain has been transformed in the last three decades from a rural, backward, agricultural country into a nation with a diversified economy with strong manufacturing and service sectors.
+Spain has been transformed in the last three decades from a rural, agricultural country into a nation with a diversified economy with strong manufacturing and service sectors.
 However Spain's bureaucracy remains firmly rooted in the 1950's.

 A guide to aspect of the media industry in Andalucia.
 Covering Books, Films, Magazines and Newspapers, Maps, News, Photography Radio, Television, english language bookshops, international magazines, film production and more.